babasaraki/iandow.github.io/_posts/2019-12-05-Splitting_Text_For_AWS_Translate.md

 # Summary

 In this blog post I showed how to respect sentence boundaries when splitting large text documents into chunks  that can be processed by AWS Translate.
 With this strategy there is virtually *no limit* to the size of documents you can translate!
 That is, as long as you stay withing the service guidelines for AWS Translate ;-).
-For more information about AWS Translate see the [developer guide](https://docs.aws.amazon.com/translate/latest/dg/what-is.html).
+For more information about AWS Translate see their [developer guide](https://docs.aws.amazon.com/translate/latest/dg/what-is.html).

 <p>Please provide your feedback to this article by adding a comment to <a href="https://github.com/iandow/iandow.github.io/issues/16">https://github.com/iandow/iandow.github.io/issues/16</a>.</p>